Building a public Shopify application

 .envand open it in a text editor.

-Click Apps then click the name of your app (or Create app).
+Click Apps then click the name of your app from the App list.

-Your API Key is displayed, and you can click Show secret beside Credential sets to retrieve your API Secret:
+Your API Key is displayed under App credentials, and you can click Show beside API secret key to retrieve your API Secret:

 You will also need to configure your application’s URLs.